walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 include what inspired the piece, their choice of materials, and/or what they are hoping to convey.

- A. Painted Surfaces
+ 11. Painted Surfaces
- B. Other Constructions
+ 12. Other Constructions

 #### AMATEUR PHOTOGRAPHY — Black and White or Color in all classes.
 One entry
 per class.
 All images should seek to capture a moment, convey a feeling or tell a story.

- A. Landscape/Nature
+ 13. Landscape/Nature
- B. PeopIe/Portrait
+ 14. PeopIe/Portrait
- C. TraveI/Architecture
+ 15. TraveI/Architecture

 ####  PHOTO CHALLENGE

-2021: Best Color Photo Children with their pets
+2022 Photo Challenge - Farm Bulidings

 We invite amateur and professional artists and craftsmen to display work that does not fit the categories and criteria outlined above.
 Items such as large art pieces,